thinkingmachines/unicef-ai4d-air-quality/README.md

 # 📜 Description

 Repository for UNICEF AI4D air quality research.
-Goal is to train models that can predict ground-level PM2.5 for areas with no ground-monitoring stations using satellite-derived data (e.g. Aerosol Optical Depth, Meteorological Variables, NDVI, etc) and other datasets (e.g. population).
+The goal is to train models that can predict ground-level PM2.5 for areas with no ground-monitoring stations using satellite-derived data (e.g. Aerosol Optical Depth, Meteorological Variables, NDVI, etc) and other datasets (e.g. population).

+Read more about the study in our [manuscript](https://drive.google.com/file/d/1lzGiUWpQ_vzyvY9FfDjWEH21Hiu-H9lz/view?usp=sharing).

 <br/>